chrisant996/clink/docs/clink.md

 ##### Delayed initialization for the argmatcher

 You can use [_argmatcher:setdelayinit()](#_argmatcher:setdelayinit) to set a function that performs delayed initialization for the argmatcher.
-The function receives one parameter:
+The function receives one or two parameters:

 - `argmatcher` is the argmatcher to be initialized.
+- In Clink v1.3.12 and higher, `command_word` is the word in the command line that matched this argmatcher.

 If the definition needs to adapt based on the current directory or other criteria, then the callback function should first test whether the definition needs to change.
 If so, first reset the argmatcher and then initialize it.
 To reset the argmatcher, use [_argmatcher:reset()](#_argmatcher:reset) which resets it back to an empty, freshly created state.